 The animal trainers work with the director and animal actors.
 Together the animal trainers have the gift and help animal actors shine.

 Oscar, the parrot, happened to be one of those animal actors.
 His talent stole scenes from other actors, and his personality gives pause.
 He passed away, but his movies keep his memory alive.

 Talented and Gifted Bird

-The film industry lost one of the most talented parrots in the film industry.
-It is with great sadness that the recent star of a new movie has passed away.
-The titular star of A Bird of the Air, Oscar the Parrot, had a glorious career and an unprecedented career spanning live theater, television (Fantasy Island), print advertising and film (Home Alone 3).
+The film industry lost one of the most talented parrots in the movie business.
+It is with great sadness that the star of several movies has passed away.

 True Actor with Wings